kolotaev/vakt/README.md

 ```

 Vakt logs can be considered in 2 basic levels:
-1. Error/Exception - inform about exceptions and errors during Vakt work.
+1. Error/Exception - informs about exceptions and errors during Vakt work.
-2. Info - inform about incoming inquires and their resolution.
+2. Info - informs about incoming inquires and their resolution.

 ### Development